Disabled Chesterfield woman stages mobility car protest

 Sam Adams, who suffers from multiple sclerosis (MS), says she will be ‘housebound’ if the authorities carry out their threat to take away the Vauxhall Mokka she has had for the last two years.

-The Department of Work and Pensions say she no longer needs the car as their tests indicate she can walk, unaided, for 20 metres.
+The Department of Work and Pensions and its contractor, Atos, say she no longer needs the car as their tests indicate she can walk, unaided, for 20 metres.

 Sam, 41, said: “When they came to get the car last week my friend Kelly was in the drivers seat and just said to them ‘you are not taking it’.